 “Can you imagine a future where everyone does something to make the world a better place?”

-Sam is founder and director of Les Têtes de L’Art, a French organization based in Marseille and working at the crossroads of culture, informal education and social and solidarity-based education.
+Sam is founder and director of Les Têtes de L’Art, a French organization based in Marseille, and is working at the crossroads of culture, informal education and social and solidarity-based education.
 He is also an actor and dramaturge with a passion for education and the arts.
-It is his belief that the combination of both can help us reflect on the challenges and problems of our world.
+It is his belief that the combination of both can help us reflect on the challenges and problems of the world.

 “If you mix education with social innovation and the tools coming from the art field, you can do amazing things”